vyomasystems-lab/challenges-tanujsindhwani1992/README.md

 # Capture the Bug - A Design Verification Hackathon

-To provide a basic hands-on for design verification, which enhances practical verification knowledge.
-The verification challenge helps to understand the verification intent to detect bugs in designs, understand debugging and fix the buggy designs.
-It provides a practical exposure to real world design verification activities

-The  Hackathon  aims  to generate skilled manpower in the domain of Design Verification, which will strengthen the quality of designs being manufactured.
-It reduces chip failure which in turn improves the time to market cycle of Semiconductor products.

-The Indian Govt initiative Chips to Startup (C2S) aims to propel innovation, build domestic capacities to ensure hardware sovereignty, and build a Semiconductor Ecosystem that requires 85,000+ highly trained engineers.
-Working towards this vision statement, we have planned the 3-Week “Capture the Bug” , a Design Verification Challenge.

-This Hackathon is organized by NIELIT  Calicut and technically facilitated by  Vyoma Systems , VLSI System Design & Robotics and Automation Society, IEEE Kerala Section.
+This repository is a part of 3-Week “Capture the Bug” , a Design Verification Challenge , organized by NIELIT  Calicut and technically facilitated by  Vyoma Systems , VLSI System Design & Robotics and Automation Society, IEEE Kerala Section.

 The program is supported  by the Chips to Startup (C2S) Program of the Govt of India and Mentored by IIT Madras

+The Hackathon included a set of 4 challenges for verification specified below.

 ## CTB Challenge Level 1 - Multiplexer